Driver location signs

 - Junction numbers create an imprecise secondary location method, that is incompatible with the kilometre-based system used for distance marker posts.

-All of these shortcomings can be addressed by the adoption of metric junction names:
+All of the shortcomings of the current motorway junction naming system can be addressed by the adoption of metric junction names:

 - For instances where the letter ‘J’ is currently used, and to make a distinction from the old naming system, new junction names could use the letter ‘K’.
 This would also serve to indicate that the junction name refers to its kilometre position.
 The numerical part of the junction name would then simply be the whole number part of the nearest distance marker post’s kilometre reference.
 The distance in kilometres between one junction and the next could be found simply by subtracting the smallest junction number from the largest.

-- When new junctions are needed, they can be named as per the existing junctions, without any need for supplementary letters.
+- When new junctions are needed, they can be named without any need for supplementary letters.

-The adoption of a metric junction naming system brings additional benefits that are not possible with the current naming system:
+The adoption of a metric junction naming system will bring additional benefits that are not possible with the current naming system:

 - Driver location signs will be imparted with an extra use.
 Their use will no longer be restricted to emergencies.
 Driver location signs will be useful as countdown markers to a driver’s destination junction.